 Cigarette Butts

-Go Green: Kick the habit, or at least toss them in the trash.
+Go Green: Kick the habit, or at least toss butts in the trash.

-Ha, the nurse in me wants to climb on my soapbox…but if you must continue, consider an eco-friendlier brand.
+The nurse in me wants to climb on my soapbox…but I will refrain.
+If you must continue smoking, consider an eco-friendlier cigarette brand, which are plastic-free.

 Are cigarette butts biodegradable?

 No, cigarette butts are not biodegradable.
 Why?
 Because the filters in nearly all cigarettes are composed of plastic.
-This isn’t great considering cigarette butts are the #1 most littered items in the world!
+This isn’t great considering cigarette butts are the #1 most littered item in the world!

 Are cigarette butts recyclable?